-Following an Austudy participation failure, Austudy is not payable until the person undertakes an activity required by, or complies with a A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation. of, Centrelink in respect of the failure.
-An eight-week non-payment period applies following repeated participation failures, although Centrelink has Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. not to apply the non-payment period.
+Following an Austudy participation failure, Austudy is not payable until the person undertakes an activity required by, or complies with a direction of, Centrelink about the failure.
+An eight-week non-payment period applies following repeated participation failures, although Centrelink has discretion not to apply the non-payment period.

-The ‘multiple entitlement exclusion’ prohibits the payment of the Austudy Allowance if the person is on another, more appropriate pension or allowance from Centrelink or from another Commonwealth Government agency (e.g. the Department of Veterans’ Affairs).
+The ‘multiple entitlement exclusion’ prohibits the payment of Austudy if the person is on another, more appropriate pension or allowance from Centre-link or from another Commonwealth Government agency (e.g. the Department of Veterans’ Affairs).

-Austudy is not payable if the person is subject to an ‘Assurance of Support’ or is a participant of the Community Development Employment Project Scheme (CDEP) (see ss 578, 578A).
+Austudy is not payable if the person is subject to an ‘assurance of support’ or is a participant of the Community Development Employment Project Scheme (CDEP) (see ss 578, 578A SS Act).

-The rate of an Austudy Allowance payment depends on whether the person is single or has a partner and whether the person has dependent children.
-The income and assets test also applies to the Austudy Allowance.
-In addition, a special rate is available for long-term income support recipients who are starting full-time study or an Australian apprenticeship.
+The rate of Austudy depends on whether the person is single or has a partner and whether the person has dependent children.
+The income and assets test also applies to Austudy.
+In addition, a special rate is available for long-term income-support recipients who are starting full-time study or an Australian apprenticeship.

-To be eligible for the Newstart Allowance, a person must be aged between 22 and the Age Pension age.
-The person must:
+To be eligible for the JobSeeker Payment, a person must be aged between 22 and the Age Pension age.